 Ocean Beach Climate Change Adaptation Project

-The Ocean Beach Climate Adaptation Project is situated along the Great Highway south of Sloat and north of Skyline.
+The Ocean Beach Climate Adaptation Project (OBCCAP) is situated along the Great Highway south of Sloat and north of Skyline.
 The Great Highway passes through Recreation and Park Department property in this area.
-The project has been allocated $2 million to build a multi-use trail and new parking lot on the soon-to-be-former highway roadway.
-A multi-use trail, restroom, beach access stairs and parking lot are a part of the SFPUC’s Ocean Beach Climate Adaptation Project, which is in its planning and engineering phase.
+Recreational and open space elements planned for this soon to be former roadway include a multi-use trail, restroom, beach access stairs and a parking lot, and are a part of the SFPUC’s Ocean Beach Climate Adaptation Project, which is in its design phase.

 - Connect Coastal trail from the Great Highway to Lake Merced for use by pedestrians and cyclists;

 - Provide pedestrian access to the shore; and